drsarry/MCATYC4DETAILS/README.md

-S NO          Name
+S NO          NAME
- 01           amisha
+1            MANSI